John Jackson (actor): Biography

-On 10 November 1781, Jackson, according to his own account, purchased the Edinburgh theatre on advantageous terms from Ross, a former manager.
+On 10 November 1781, Jackson, according to his own account, purchased the Edinburgh theatre on advantageous terms from David Ross, a former manager.
 Bringing his wife with him, he began his management with the ‘Suspicious Husband,’ 1 December 1761.
 About the middle of January 1782 he opened a new theatre which he had built in Dunlop Street, Glasgow, and this he managed together with that at Edinburgh.
 He seldom played himself; engaged Miss Farren, Mrs. Siddons, Henderson, &c., and seems for some years to have been a fairly good manager.
 His engagement of James Fennell led to a curious quarrel with the Edinburgh lawyers.
 In 1790–1 he fell into pecuniary difficulties, ‘took out sequestration,’ and put his estate into the hands of trustees.
 His failure seems mainly due to his efforts to work together the theatres of Edinburgh, Glasgow, Dundee, and Aberdeen.
 A partnership with Stephen Kemble was arranged, and led to prolonged litigation, Jackson during 1791–2 being refused admittance into his own theatre.
 In 1801–2 Jackson was again manager in conjunction with a Mr. Aickin.
 Under his management Henry West Betty appeared in 1804, and Jackson published a pamphlet in his defence entitled ‘Strictures upon the Merits of Young Roscius,’ Glasgow, 1804, 8vo.
 In 1809 Jackson finally retired from management.

 During his management he had produced his own tragedy of ‘Eldred’ (Edinburgh, 1782), a work of some merit, the authorship of which was, however, frequently claimed for a Welsh clergyman, who was said to have given it to Jackson.
 ‘The British Heroine,’ an unprinted tragedy by him, was given at Covent Garden for the benefit of Mrs. Jackson, 5 May 1778.
 It had been seen under the title of ‘Giralda, or the Siege of Harlech,’ in Dublin a year previously.
 On the same occasion was given at Covent Garden ‘Tony Lumpkin's Ramble,’ a piece not assigned to Jackson by theatrical authorities, but claimed by him when he produced it, 26 July 1780, in Edinburgh, with the title ‘Tony Lumpkin's Rambles through Edinburgh.’
 ‘Sir William Wallace of Ellerslie, or the Siege of Dumbarton Castle,’ a tragedy by him, also unprinted, was acted in Edinburgh without success.
 In addition to these works, Jackson wrote ‘The History of the Scottish Stage,’ Edinburgh, 1793, a species of apologia, a work of no merit and little authority, incorporating a previously published ‘statement of facts explanatory of’ Jackson's dispute with Stephen Kemble, 8vo, 1792.
 Jackson was eaten up with vanity.
 He had a good person and some judgment, but was an indifferent performer, having a harsh voice and a provincial accent.
 Churchill, in ‘The Rosciad,’ speaks of him with much severity.
 His death cannot be traced.